 Credit risk is the risk of loss that may arise on outstanding financial instruments should a counterparty default on its obligation.
-The Company's exposure to credit risk arises primarily from trade and other receivables and current account balance held with banks.
+The Company's exposure to credit risk arises primarily from non-trade receivables and current account balance held with banks.
 The Company minimises credit risk by dealing with high credit rating counterparties.
 The Company does not have significant credit concentration risk on its funds, which are held with several reputable financial institutions.
 The Company's financial assets comprise:-

-- (i) cash and cash equivalent that are placed with major banks in Singapore; and - (ii) trade and other receivables totalling \$261,184 (2014: \$257,495) of which 99.5% (2014: 99.8%) are due from the Comptroller of Goods and Services Tax and refundable deposits placed with the MAS.
+- (i) cash and cash equivalent that are placed with major banks in Singapore; and - (ii) non-trade receivables totalling \$281,004 (2015: \$261,184) of which 98.8% (2015: 99.5%) are due from the Comptroller of Goods and Services Tax and refundable deposits placed with the MAS.